wp-plugins/child-theme-configurator/readme.txt

 * Add jQuery UI styles that are no longer being loaded by default in the WP admin (autoselect menus).

 = 1.5.3 =
-* Fixed a bug in the way zero values are handled that was breaking css output in certian situations
+* Fixed a bug in the way zero values are handled that was breaking css output in certain situations
 * Added regex filter for non-printable (e.g., null) characters in input strings

 = 1.5.2.2 =